Netflix to begin password-sharing crackdown in early 2023

-(WGN) — The rumors are true: Netflix will begin its password-sharing crackdown early next year, according to the company’s latest earnings report.
+LOS GATOS, Calif. — The rumors are true — Netflix will begin its password-sharing crackdown early next year, according to the company’s latest earnings report.

 Following Netflix’s announcement last week that the company will offer a cheaper $6.99 option involving ads, they now are looking to “monetize account sharing.”